VizteckSolutions/grocery-react-commerce/README.md

 An ECommerce website powered by CommerceJS and ReactJs

-Contact OnDemandStartUps [GitHub Pages](https://ondemandstartup.com/) for customized solution
+Contact OnDemandStartUps [OnDemandStartUps](https://ondemandstartup.com/) for customized solution

 Grocery app is created in ReactJS.
 Its easy to deploy application and any one can deploy it with little effort.